 Kinds of Military Gas Masks

-It can also help you assess any army surplus sources you might choose to shop from– just note that when something is surplus, it’s for a reason, and that reason might effect your safety if you rely on the gas mask.
-Always test your gas mask.
+It can also help you assess any army surplus sources you might choose to shop from — just note that when something is surplus, it’s for a reason, and that reason might affect your safety if you rely on the gas mask.
+Always test your gas mask before you need it.

 This gas mask was developed in Eastern European counties, including Czechoslovakia and Poland, and modeled after the American M17 (multiple generations of American gas masks have replaced the M17).
 You’ll find many retailers offering it as a “clone” of the M17 but there are differences, including threaded filters (which is a good thing).